Meet Sex Education's Viv: Rookie actress Chinenye Ezeudu takes centre stage in season 2

 Sex Education's warm reception meant that a second season was almost inevitable and now, we're just a few days away from a fresh batch of episodes.

-And with a new series on the horizon, there's a collection of fresh faces making their way to Moordale for season 2 including Chinenya Ezeudu as new character Viv.
+And with a new series now here, there's a collection of fresh faces making their way to Moordale for season 2 including Chinenya Ezeudu as new character Viv.

 -